-The Group operates an equity-settled, share-based compensation plan.
-The fair value of the employee services received in exchange for the grant of the options is recognised as an expense with a corresponding increase in the share-based compensation reserve within equity.
-The total amount to be expensed over the vesting period is determined by reference to the fair value of the options granted, excluding the impact of any non-market vesting conditions (for example, profitability and sales growth targets).
-At the end of each reporting period, the Group revises the number of options that are expected to vest.
-It recognises the impact of the revision of original estimates, if any, in profit or loss, and a corresponding adjustment to equity over the remaining vesting period.
-The equity amount is recognised in the share-based compensation reserve until the option is exercised (when it is transferred to the share premium account) or the option expires (when it is released directly to retained profits).
+The fair value of the employee services received in exchange for the grant of options and awarded shares is recognised as an expense in profit or loss with a corresponding increase in the "share-based compensation reserve" within equity.
+The total amount to be expensed over the vesting period is determined by reference to the fair value of the options granted or shares awarded, excluding the impact of any non-market vesting conditions (for example, profitability and sales growth targets).
+At the end of each reporting period, the Group revises the number of options or awarded shares that are expected to vest.
+It recognises the impact of the revision of original estimates, if any, in profit or loss, and a corresponding adjustment to equity.

+For share options, the equity amount is recognised in the "share-based compensation reserve" until the option is exercised (when it is transferred to the share premium account) or the option expires (when it is released directly to retained profits).
 The proceeds received net of any directly attributable transaction costs are credited to share capital (nominal value) and share premium when the options are exercised.